rzarr/SLIPPER-docs/Pages/md_README.md

 **N.B.: Each time a new acquisition is processed, the associated configuration files (config/ChannelMap*.xml, config/MCTable*.txt and src/Utils/Parameters.h) should be carefully checked and tuned.**

+Branches (updated 24/02/2022):

+* master
+* debora (DEvelopment Branch Of Reconstruction Algorithm)
+Tags:

+* CNAO2021 -> For processing of CNAO run in 11/2021

 ## Requirements